neptune-ai/docs/docs/examples/index.rst

 We've compiled a list of resources to help you

 * :ref:`Code examples <examples-code-examples>` that you run on Colab, see on Github or explore in Neptune
-* :ref:`Video tutorials <>` with explanations of various API and UI concepts and use cases
+* :ref:`Video tutorials <examples-neptune-video-tutorials>` with explanations of various API and UI concepts and use cases
 * :ref:`Articles from the Neptune blog <examples-neptune-blog-articles>` where various use cases are presented.

 .. toctree::